isabella232/experience-manager-dispatcher.fr-FR/help/using/dispatcher-configuration.md

    * `/etc/designs/default*`
    * `/etc/designs/mydesign*`

-Une fois que vous avez créé des filtres, [testez l’accès à la page](dispatcher-configuration.md#main-pars-title-19) pour vérifier que l’instance AEM est sécurisée.
+Une fois que vous avez créé des filtres, [testez l’accès à la page](#testing-dispatcher-security) pour vérifier que l’instance AEM est sécurisée.

-La section /filter suivante du fichier dispatcher.any peut être utilisée comme base dans le fichier de [configuration de Dispatcher.](dispatcher-configuration.md)
+The following `/filter` section of the `dispatcher.any` file can be used as a basis in your [Dispatcher configuration file.](#dispatcher-configuration-files)

 Cet exemple se base sur le fichier de configuration par défaut fourni avec Dispatcher.
 C’est un exemple d’utilisation dans un environnement de production.
-Les éléments dont le préfixe est # sont désactivés (commentés).
-Vous devez agir avec précaution si vous décidez d’activer l’un d’entre eux (en supprimant le préfixe # sur cette ligne), car cela peut avoir un impact sur la sécurité.
+Items prefixed with `#` are deactivated (commented out), care should be taken if you decide to activate any of these (by removing the `#` on that line) as this can have a security impact.

 Vous devez refuser l’accès à tous les éléments, puis accorder l’accès à des éléments (limités) spécifiques :